AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 ggplot(babies_tbl_df, aes(x=bwt))
 ```

+#####
+# geometry
+#####

-After aesthetics are defined, we can specify geometries (geom_X)
+After aesthetics are defined, we can specify geometries (geom_X() commands).
+Geometries indicate the way in which you want to represent the data indicated in the aesthetics.
+There are many predifined geometries in ggplot, the most common are the following.

 ```{r pressure, echo=FALSE}